 As previously stated, LBP with radiation into the buttocks and legs is a common problem during pregnancy.
 However, LBP must be carefully differentiated from radicular and other neurologic symptoms.
-True sciatica is rarely diagnosed in the pregnant population.
+True sciatica is not commonly diagnosed among pregnant women.
 Posterior facet syndrome can present with pain radiation down the posterior thigh and mimic radicular pain.
 Another type of radiculopathy, meralgia paresthetica, follows the distribution of the lateral femoral cutaneous nerve and may be confused with referred pain symptoms experienced with LBP.
-Meralgia paresthetica is associated with severe pain, numbness, tingling, hypesthesia, or burning sensation down the anterolateral aspect of the thigh.
+Meralgia paresthetica is associated with severe pain, numbness, tingling, hypesthesia, or a burning sensation down the anterolateral aspect of the thigh.

 In addition to physiotherapy, exercises to alleviate mild LBP may include walking, swimming, or bicycling at low to moderate intensities.
-Deep abdominal toning is recommended which generate less stress on back muscles, but abdominal crunches and straight leg raises are contraindicated.
+Deep abdominal toning can also help.
+This generates less stress on back muscles, but abdominal crunches and straight leg raises are contraindicated.
 It also should be noted that the goal of exercise during pregnancy is to improve or maintain muscle tone and not to control weight gain or to correct posture.
-Hypertension, diabetes mellitus, history of premature labour, placenta previa, threatened abortion are all contraindications to exercise during pregnancy.
+Contraindications to exercise during pregnancy include hypertension, diabetes mellitus, history of premature labour, placenta previa, and threatened abortion.

 Other supplemental therapies also are available for women with pelvic pain and may diminish the need for medications.
 Berg et al reported 71% of patients that suffered from severe LBP experienced some relief with a trochanteric belt, which provides support to the pelvic girdle, but this belt may compress the abdomen and cause discomfort.
 Sacroiliac belts, in contrast, do not compress the abdomen and 82% of women with posterior pelvic pain reported some pain relief with these belts.

-Prevention of LBP is often associated with how one manages her pregnancy during this period.
-Maximum working capacity is expected during pregnancy in some career environments, and ignoring the additional responsibility of pregnancy by employers or the employees themselves only exacerbates the symptoms.
+Prevention of low back pain (LBP) is often associated with how one manages her pregnancy during this period.
+Maximum working capacity is expected in some career environments during pregnancy.
+Ignoring the additional responsibility of pregnancy by employers or the employees themselves only exacerbates the symptoms.
 Pain intensity during pregnancy has been positively associated with the duration of pain postpartum.
 Women who did not take breaks at work report experiencing back pain symptoms 6 years postpartum.
 Wergeland and Strand found that women felt more at ease during pregnancy if they controlled their own work pace.

-Prepartum physiotherapy management and exercises have also been considered a component of LBP prevention.
-Women who are more physically fit prepartum appear to have a reduced risk of developing LP and PPP during pregnancy.
+Prepartum physiotherapy management and exercises are considered components of LBP prevention.
+Physically fit women appear to have a reduced risk of developing LP and PPP during pregnancy.
 Exercise regimens as little as 45 total minutes per week have been correlated with reduced lumbar pain symptoms.
 Expectant women with a history of PPP and/or LP felt more positive and less fearful of their pregnancy when they know that help and support are available from qualified physiotherapists in the event when symptoms flare up.

-Pregnancy, for good reason, is considered by many a fragile time of a woman’s life.
+Pregnancy is – to many – a fragile time of a woman’s life.
 Health care providers use special precautionary measures to ensure the health of the growing fetus and the mother.
-For this reason, they are often hesitant to address the symptoms of LBP, which are widespread and often debilitating.
+For this reason, they are often hesitant to address the symptoms of low back pain (LBP), which are widespread and often debilitating.
 But if unaddressed, these symptoms can persist during pregnancy and severely affect the lifestyle and health of the patient postpartum.
 It is therefore vital that health care providers and patients understand the underlying issues of LBP, including appropriate prevention and treatment options, to allow for a pain-free and stress-free pregnancy.

 - Brynhildsen J, Hansson A, Persson A, Hammar M. Follow-up of patients with LBP during pregnancy.
 Obstet Gynecol.
 1998; 91:182-186.